 Whenever I attended, I would offer to help with car-pooling from the East Bay.
 There were always five or six people, often students at UC Berkeley like Audrey, in need of transportation.
 It's how I'd gotten to know her - from conversations on the way down to Santa Clara and back.
 And it wasn't long before I could see that she was one of those people who have the persistent need to find out what is Real.

 With an ironic smile, my old philosophy teacher called this "the disease."
 He told me, "I'm afraid you're afflicted with it."
-I felt proud, actually.
-For the individual in the grip of this need, second-hand knowledge will never be enough.
+For those in the grip of this need, second-hand knowledge will never be enough.
 One will have to find the answers for oneself.

-And so it was not entirely surprising when one day I got a proposal in an email from Lin.
-She sent it to a group of us, announcing her intention to walk to Santa Clara for the next meeting at the Mehta's home.
+And so it was not entirely surprising when one day I got an email from Lin announcing her intention to walk to Santa Clara for the next meeting at the Mehta's home.
 Did any of us want to join her?

 I admit to feeling a little alarmed.
 Was this really a good idea?
 Lin is so petite, and she would be walking through some urban areas that triggered my own concerns.
 This reaction was quickly followed by a pang of guilt as I realized I wasn't about to join her.
 And in fact, there were no takers for her invitation.
 So Lin walked the fifty-some miles alone.

 Her walk created something of a stir among us.
 The buzz came and then faded as the weeks went by, but Audrey's act stayed with me.

 There's something compelling about any act of genuine courage.
 No such act is really a small act.
 Quite the contrary.
 It's impossible to measure such things; they exist in a special category.
 They are what Gandhi was talking about when he said, "Whatever you do may seem insignificant to you, but it is most important that you do it."